-- Medical Mutual provides free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters, and written information in other formats (large print, audio, accessible electronic formats, etc.) - Medical Mutual provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages
+- Provides people with disabilities reasonable modifications and free appropriate auxiliary aids and services to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats). - Provides free language assistance services to people whose primary language is not English, which may include: - Qualified interpreters - o Information written in other languages.